siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 The Continuous Clearing Tool provides comprehensive SBOM (Software Bill of Materials) signing and verification capabilities to ensure the integrity and authenticity of generated SBOMs.
 This feature uses Azure Key Vault for secure certificate management and cryptographic operations.

 **Key Features:**
-- **Cryptographic Signing**: Signs SBOMs using RSA-SHA256 algorithm with certificates stored in Azure Key Vault
+- **Signing**: Signs SBOMs using RSA-SHA256 algorithm with certificates stored in Azure Key Vault
 - **Signature Verification**: Validates SBOM signatures to ensure integrity and authenticity
 - **Mandatory Signing**: Option to enforce SBOM signing for all generated SBOMs
 - **Flexible Configuration**: Can be enabled/disabled based on project requirements